Hummingbirdasaurus

 Allosaurus

 Any dinosaur obsessed school kid knew that in One Million Years B.C.
 Raquel Welch was chased by an allosaurus and not a tyrannosaurus, though by the time that kid was in high school the genus of the dinosaur mattered less than the topography the dinosaur was chasing.
 But allosauruses had bigger arms than those silly things dangling from the upper torso of Spielberg’s (and artist/designer Crash McCreery’s) tyrannosaurus, not that you’d notice if you were Jeff Goldblum.
 But had it truly been a Jurassic Park, it would’ve been an allosaurus ignoring Goldblum’s jokes.
-The allosaurus was the iconic apex predator of the Jurassic Age, the eater of the brontosaurus, going back easily 150 million years, whereas T Rex was the apex predator of the Cretaceous period, a mere 70 or 80 million years ago.
+The allosaurus was the iconic apex predator of the Jurassic Age, the eater of the brontosaurus (OK, apatosaurus), going back easily 150 million years, whereas T Rex was the apex predator of the Cretaceous period, a mere 70 or 80 million years ago.
 As I watched the movie that occurred to me, but for once I shut up.

 Anyway they found a new allosaurus.
 Groovy.